whisthq/brave-browser/README.md

 cd brave-browser
 npm install

-# If your system is arm64 macOS
-npm config set target_arch arm64

 # By default, the `main` branch of whisthq/brave-core will be built.
 To build a specific
 # branch from brave-core, run the following command (before running `npm run init`)
 export npm_config_projects_brave_core_branch=<brave-core-branch-you-want>